 The Fibre Arts Group at MERA

-If you're interested in the fibre arts (knitting, spinning, weaving, etc.) why not drop by MERA on a Thursdays, when you'll find members and would-be members sitting around the table in the kitchen working on our projects.
+If you're interested in the fibre arts (knitting, spinning, weaving, etc.) why not drop by MERA on Tuesday evenings, when you'll find members and would-be members sitting around the table in the kitchen working on our projects.

 Fibre Arts includes the knitters and the fibre arts free workshops group.
 The knitting group can best be described as self help.
 The members share techniques and new ideas with each other.
 We welcome anyone looking for assistance or wanting to start from “scratch”.
 All of us benefit from the interaction.
 And we just to talk – about everything.
 There have been tongue-in-cheek complaints from others in the building that we laugh too much.

-Officially, we meet from about 10 a.m. to noon Thursdays– but people drop in at any point in the morning.
-Most of us bring lunch (there’s a microwave) so we can continue on into the early afternoon.
+Officially, we meet from about Tuesdays at 6pm – but people drop in at any point in the morning.

 And -- if you have a class you’d like to teach, that would be great!